bitvijays/bitvijays.github.io/source/_posts/2014-10-07-linux-essentials.markdown

 {% codeblock %}
 cp <SOURCE> <DIRECTORY>
 -r        : recursive.
--a        :similar to preserve,
+-a        : similar to preserve,
--p        :preserve
+-p        : preserve
--v        :verbose.
+-v        : verbose.
 {% endcodeblock %}
 </li>
 <li>cut - remove sections from each line of files.